-Another way to get involved in disaster, is to participate in the emergency response itself.
-A unit of the Sheriff's Office, Emergency Services is responsible for the management of wildland fire, search and rescue, water rescue, and hazardous materials incidents in Larimer County.
-Emergency Services coordinates with many organizations that are largely made up of volunteers and are looking for folks willing to join the teams!
+Another way to get involved in disaster is to participate in the emergency response itself.
+The Emergency Services unit within the Sheriff's Office is responsible for the management of wildland fire, search and rescue, water rescue, and hazardous materials incidents in Larimer County.
+Emergency Services coordinates with organizations that are made up of volunteers and are looking for folks willing to join the teams!